riobard/go-acme/README.md

 ## Features

-- Authorizing multiple domain names in parallel.
+- Authorizing domain names in parallel to greatly speed up the issuance of multi-domain SAN certificates.
-- Generate certificates from separate hosts holding the account key.
+- Generate certificates from another host holding your account key.
+There is no need to keep the account key on the public facing server.
+- Single binary for easy deployment.
+Just drop and run.

 ## Usage